Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/dot_flow_node.md

 date: 2021-10-01
 ---

-{{% alert title="Caution" color="danger" %}}Installing this module may report a security vulnerability with doT.
+{{% alert title="Note" color="primary" %}}Installing this module may report a security vulnerability with doT.
 This is because doT templates can be used to execute malicious JavaScript.

 **Templates should never come from untrusted sources**.
 If you trust all the templates that you use, then you can safely ignore the vulnerability and continue to use this plugin.